 In terms of fresh products, what’s selling?

 Oranges.
 All fruit sales.
 Especially oranges.
-I think there is an orientation toward vitamin C. Were also seeing an incredible spike in seafood.
+I think there is an orientation toward vitamin C. We’re also seeing an incredible spike in seafood.

 Tuna, salmon?